 *root causes are simply only non-fulfilled principles (laws).
 Think about Archimedes’ principle; if we make a boat that is heavier than the water it pushes away, it will go under in no-time, meaning that our root cause is that we did not fulfil Archimedes’ principle.

-But, when we finally have found the root cause(s), we apply the appropriate solution techniques, depending on what root cause to solve.
-Experimental techniques if the solution is in the Complex domain, or collect some knowledge when in the Complicated domain, or just use straightforward techniques since the solution many times will be in the Clear domain, when we have found the root cause(s) to the caused/complex/wicked problem we started with.
+But, when we finally have found the root cause(s), we apply the method Systemic Organizational Systems Design – SOSD in the Complex domain, to redesign the organization, see this series for a deep-dive.
 Probably the words complex or wicked in front of problem, is just because we for a long time have been trying to do the impossible; to solve symptoms.

 The last hunch about root causes is when the science has not yet understood the root cause to a problem, meaning the question why does not give any answer, because we are only trying to solve a symptom, so experimentation is not possible.
-An example is the unsuccessful blood transfusions with many people dying, during 300 years, before the 1940s when the last piece was found, the Rh system, and we could finally understand why people were dying even though we already year 1900 understood blood groups.
-To focus on the blood transfusion with further experimentation would never have found the science of the blood group and the finally the science of the Rh system.
+An example is the unsuccessful blood transfusions with many people dying, during 300 years before the 1940s when the last piece was found, the Rh system, and we could finally understand why people were dying even though we already year 1900 understood blood groups.
+To focus on people dying at the blood transfusion, as the symptom it is, with further experimentation, would never have found the science of the blood group and finally the science of the Rh system.